2025 Boutique Hotel Owners Conference Agenda

 Signals of Luxury: Interpreting the Codes Across Borders

-With a Daniel André Langer, CEO, Équité
+With Daniel André Langer, CEO, Équité

 What defines true luxury in a fragmented, fast-moving world?
 This thought-provoking conversation explores how boutique hospitality can draw inspiration from the broader universe of luxury—fashion, beauty, design, and culture—to stay relevant, resilient, and emotionally resonant.